ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Cons:

-- We must retain files for client to pick up
+- We must retain files for client to pick up.
-- Client must pick up file within 1 week (S3 constraint)
+- Client must pick up file within 1 week (S3 constraint).
-- We can only retain files for 28 days
+- We can only retain files for 28 days.
-- An Exposed link will lead to unencrypted files being available for download
+- An Exposed link will lead to unencrypted files being available for download.
-- If client does not pick up data within 28 days the submission files will be lost
+- If client does not pick up data within 28 days the submission files will be lost.
-- Work needs to be done so post submission files are decrypted in S3 and associated back to submission
+- Work needs to be done so post submission files are decrypted in S3 and associated back to submission.
-- We will now be storing some files in S3 which are unencrypted
+- We will now be storing some files in S3 which are unencrypted.

 ### 6. Store and serve PSK-encrypted files directly from S3

-- Expect the receiver to retrieve the files as opposed to Form Builder sending them
+- Expect the receiver to retrieve the files as opposed to Form Builder sending them.
-- Move the files to a separate S3 bucket (so it can have different permissions from the user datastore bucket) as part of processing a JSON submission
+- Move the files to a separate S3 bucket (so it can have different permissions from the user datastore bucket) as part of processing a JSON submission.
-- Encrypt the files with a pre-shared key (PSK)
+- Encrypt the files with a pre-shared key (PSK).
-- Serve the files encrypted, and expect the receiver to decrypt them with the PSK
+- Serve the files encrypted, and expect the receiver to decrypt them with the PSK.
-- Use S3 native signed URLs (without a proxy application)
+- Use S3 native signed URLs (without a proxy application).
-- Have a 1 week expiry time on the signed URLs
+- Have a 1 week expiry time on the signed URLs.

 Pros:

-- Lightweight JSON payload
+- Lightweight JSON payload.
-- S3 deals with files
+- S3 deals with files.
-- Files are encrypted for the next thing that needs them
+- Files are encrypted for the next thing that needs them.
-- Files continue to be stored encrypted
+- Files continue to be stored encrypted.

 Cons:

-- We must retain files for client to pick up
+- We must retain files for client to pick up.
-- Client must pick up file within 1 week (S3 constraint)
+- Client must pick up file within 1 week (S3 constraint).
-- We can only retain files for 28 days, so if client does not pick up data within 28 days the submission files will be lost
+- We can only retain files for 28 days, so if client does not pick up data within 28 days the submission files will be lost.
-- The additional complexity it puts onto an adapter may put some users off this approach altogether, resulting in them using email submissions (probably less secure and more manual work involved) or not using Form Builder at all
+- The additional complexity it puts onto an adapter may put some users off this approach altogether, resulting in them using email submissions (probably less secure and more manual work involved) or not using Form Builder at all.
-- We may end up building and maintaining a large number of adapters ourselves, but outside the bounds of the platform, resulting in us still having to deal with all the complexity of integrating with all the CMSs but with more layers of abstraction involved
+- We may end up building and maintaining a large number of adapters ourselves, but outside the bounds of the platform, resulting in us still having to deal with all the complexity of integrating with all the CMSs but with more layers of abstraction involved.

 ## Decision